magedhelmy1/web/_posts/2018-03-01-Intro-to-Algorithms.md

 ## Dynamic Algorithms

 Dynamic Programming: Similar to divide and conquer in breaking down the problem into smaller problems.
-But unlike divide and conquer, these sub-problems are not solved independently, but rather it looks at will examine the results of the previously solved sub-problems.
+But unlike divide and conquer, these sub-problems are not solved independently, but rather it looks at the results of the previously solved sub-problems.
 The solutions of sub-problems are combined in order to achieve the best solution.
 It makes it efficient by storing intermediate results.
 It uses memoization.
+This can be thought of us caching which is a way to store values so we can use them later on.

 A good example is Fibonacci where it has several recursion calls.
 The idea of dynamic programming is to reduce function calls of same methods.
 By storing the result of the function, we do not call it again.
 Using dynamic programming on Fibonacci, greedy algorithm is O(2^n) while dynamic programming is O(n).
 This technique of storing the results of already solved subproblems is called Memoization.

 There are two methods:

 1)	Top-down with Memoization: This approach tries to solve the bigger problem by recursively finding the solution to smaller sub-problems.
-Whenever we solve a sub-problem, we cache its resuls so that we don’t end up solving it repeatedly if it is called multiple times later.
+Whenever we solve a sub-problem, we cache its results so that we don’t end up solving it repeatedly if it is called multiple times later.
 Instead, we return the saved results.
 This technique of storing the results of already solved subproblems is called Memoization.

 2)	Bottom-up with Tabulation: This method avoids recursion, and works by solving an n-dimensional table.
 Since we know Fibonacci number is the sum of the two preceding numbers, we can use fact to populate table.

+## Comparison
+In contrast to greedy algorithms, where local optimization is addressed, dynamic algorithms are motivated for an overall optimization of the problem.

+In contrast to divide and conquer algorithms, where solutions are combined to achieve an overall solution, dynamic algorithms use the output of a smaller sub-problem and then try to optimize a bigger sub-problem.
+Dynamic algorithms use Memoization to remember the output of already solved sub-problems.
+However, when a lot of recursive calls are required, memoization may cause memory problems because it might have stacked the recursive calls to find the solution of the deeper recursive call but we won't deal with this problem in tabulation.

+Generally, memoization is also slower than tabulation because of the large recursive calls.

 The following computer problems can be solved using dynamic programming approach −